kFo/kyfoo/doc/PHILOSOPHY.md

 # Static vs Dynamic
 Kyfoo is a statically typed language.
 The core value for this decision is the desire to catch errors at compile-time before they have a chance to reach production systems.
 We value the addage "If it compiles, it works."

 In any decision of static vs dynamic, we favor static.
 The guiding principle is that static implies compile-time overhead as opposed to run-time overhead.
-Dynamic capabilities are be constructed from static ones, following the optional run-time overhead core value.
+Dynamic capabilities are to be constructed from static ones, following the optional run-time overhead core value.

 Kyfoo programs are to be thought of as proofs.
 The static checker evaluates all of the semantic rules of the language to decide whether a kyfoo program is well formed.
 This is analogous to checking one's deductive logic in a proof.